-Insurance navigators conduct enrollment seminars and meet with consumers individually to discuss their options and healthcare needs.
+Insurance navigators conduct enrollment events and meet with consumers individually to discuss their options and healthcare needs.

 Open enrollment will begin Nov.
 1 and end on Jan.
 31, 2017, but individuals may still be eligible for a special enrollment period (SEP).
 Those who have a qualifying life event are eligible to sign up through the marketplace outside of open enrollment, and the navigators are available to help with that process.

 Examples of qualifying life events include:

 - Having a baby

 - Adopting a child or placing a child for adoption or foster care